 One of the most important things anybody can do to begin with is to have a goal.
 You’ve got to have a goal.
 But then you have to be realistic about what are your existing resources.
 So the next step is to do a budget because you need to become aware of what’s happening with your cash flow.
 And it’s like when you buy a certain type of car, let’s say, you’ve never owned a Hyundai iX35 before, whatever they call them.
 And you go down to the showroom and you buy one and there you go.
 You drive out of the showroom onto the street and you’ve been driving around for half an hour.
 You realise there’s a lot of these cars around.
 All of a sudden you become aware of a similar type of product.

 Psychologists call that focused awareness.
 Now what happens to us when we grow up, we go to school.
 Then we get involved socially with our peers and so forth.
 And everybody’s trying to keep up with the Joneses.
 We want to be with the latest trends.
 We don’t want to be a square or a nerd or anything like that.
 So we go along with what everybody else is doing and we just spend our money willy nilly and then we meet somebody.
 We start getting serious.
 You’ve got to save up for a deposit on the house.
 And then we get enough to get that house.
 We get into it and we take on a mortgage payment and then we get on that slippery slope.
 And of course, along comes all kinds of new trends, computers, television sets.
 The kids want this, the kids want that.
 Maybe you want to send the kids to a private school or a better school.
 All of a sudden there’s not a lot left at the end of the month.
-And the old adage is, if you’ve ever read that book, ‘The Richest Man In Babylon’ by George S. Clason.
+And the old adage is if you’ve ever read that book, ‘The Richest Man In Babylon’ by George S. Clason.
 The adage in there is you pay yourself first.
 But how many people do that?
 Not too many.

-What their philosophy is, because they are brought up to be responsible.
+What their philosophy is because they are brought up to be responsible.
 You’ve got to pay your bills.
 So I’m going to pay everybody else first and if I’ve got anything left over I will then put some money into savings.

 He talks to us about the benefits that you can receive later on down the line if you remained focused on keeping a healthy budget.

-Well, there’s never usually much left over at the end of the month.
+Well, there’s never usually much leftover at the end of the month.
 So what they say is pay yourself first and then manage your lifestyle around what’s left.
 That’s the philosophy we use with our clients.
 We’re not saying that you should short change yourself or live on bread and rice or anything of that nature.
-All we’re saying is that you need to get a focused awareness on what’s happening to your money.
+All we’re saying is that you need to get a focused awareness of what’s happening to your money.
 It’s not how much money you make, it’s how much money you keep.
 And you need to have a financial management plan put in place to help you do that.
 Once you’ve got control of your finances, also deal with your confidence.
-You’ve heard of people trying to buy an investment property and they never go in because, ‘What if I don’t find a tenant?
+You’ve heard of people trying to buy an investment property and they never go in because ‘What if I don’t find a tenant?
 What if I lose my job?
 What if I have a tenant from hell?’
 One of the Hells Angels could move in there.

 Your place could end up a little bit less than new.
 So that can stop a lot of people.
 However, if you’ve got strong control and good management skills over your cash flow and your money, then those other concerns become less of a concern.
 Because there are strategies to help combat any of those anyway.
 The point is you need to put a strategy in place that is managing your cash flow or building up your confidence.
 Knowing at the end of the day, you’re always going to have the resources to be pushing yourself ahead so that when you do reach that magic mark of 65 or 67 years of age, you’re not dependent on the government.
 If you are working it’s because you want to, not because you have to.